metaplex-foundation/developer-hub/src/pages/candy-machine/index.md

 {% /quick-links %}

 {% callout %}
-This documentation refers to the latest iteration of Candy Machine known as Candy Machine V3.
-If you’re looking for Candy Machine V2, [please refer to this documentation instead](https://docs.metaplex.com/deprecated/candy-machine-v2/).
+This documentation refers Candy Machine V3 which can be used to mint Metaplex Token Metadata NFTs.
+If you want to create Core Assets instead please see [Candy Machine V4](/candy-machine-4).
 {% /callout %}

 ## Introduction